ThrillStays

 Nazare: The Big Wave Spectacle

 Nazare is not a surf trip destination in the traditional sense.
-The big wave break at Praia do Norte, where the undersea Nazare Canyon focuses Atlantic swells into 20 to 30-meter monsters, is for a handful of professional big wave surfers with jet ski support and death wishes.
+The big wave break at Praia do Norte — where the undersea Nazare Canyon focuses Atlantic swells into 20 to 30-meter monsters — is for a handful of professional big wave surfers with jet ski support and cast-iron nerves.
 But watching from the cliff at Sitio is free, extraordinary, and should be on every surfer’s bucket list.
 The big wave season runs from October to March.
+For actual surfing, the south beach (Praia do Sul) and the main beach offer fun, if sometimes powerful, beach break waves accessible to intermediate surfers.

 Surfer on wave at sunset Photo credit on Pexels